shubham2710/Data-Store-using-CRD-create-read-delete/README.md

 # How it Works ?

-1. We Created a file-based data store which can be used as a local storage for one single process on one laptop .
+1. We have Created a file-based data store which can be used as a local storage for one single process on one laptop .

 2. 'main.py' includes all the functionalities such as Create , Delete , Read , Modify .